-Active decision-making and individual choice is supported for each Participant including the timely provision of information using the language, mode of communication and terms that the Participant is most likely to understand.
+Active decision-making and individual choice is supported for each participant including the timely provision of information using the language, mode of communication and terms that the participant is most likely to understand.

-One of the fundamental principles of the NDIS is choice and control.
-Your organisation demonstrates support for Participants right to choice and control and to make their own decisions.
-This may involve the facilitation of Supported Decision-Making, whilst maintaining the principles of personcentred supports and Recovery-Oriented practice.
-Decision-making processes consider the Participants communication needs and preferences.
+One of the fundamental principles of the NDIS is choice and control.3 Your organisation demonstrates support for a participant's right to choice and control and to make their own decisions.
+This may involve the facilitation of supported decision-making, whilst maintaining the principles of personcentred supports and recovery-oriented practice.
+Decisionmaking processes consider the participant's communication needs and preferences.

-Documente d policy y and/or proce dure on decis sion making and facilitat ion of Participant cho ice and contr ol, includes processes your organisation undertakes to assist Participants when making decisio ns, for examp ole, use of a Supported D Decision n-Making tool
+Documented policy and/or procedure on decision making and facilitation of participant choice and control, includes processes your organisation undertakes to assist participants when making decisions, for example, use of a supported decision-making tool

-☐ Participant Information Pack contains information about how the Participant takes part in decision-making
+Participant Information Pack contains information about how the participant takes part in decision-making

-☐ Staff training register includes evidence of professional development in this area
+Staff Training Register includes evidence of professional development in this area